 Location.
-37° 36.073′ N, 95° 15.091′ W. Marker is near Erie, Kansas, in Neosho County.
-Marker is at the intersection Touch for map.
+37° 36.072′ N, 95° 15.096′ W. Marker is near Erie, Kansas, in Neosho County.
+Marker is at the intersection of Pratt Road (U.S. 59) and 160th Road (State Highway 146), on the right when traveling north on Pratt Road.
 Marker is near the entrance to Prairie Ridge Golf Course, about two miles north of Erie.
+Touch for map.
 Marker is at or near this postal address: 15900 US Highway 59, Erie KS 66733, United States of America.
+Touch for directions.

 Also see . . .

-1. Mission Neosho: The First Kansas Mission.
-(Submitted on August 18, 2011, by William Fischer, Jr. of Scranton, Pennsylvania.)
+1. The Osage Nation.
+Tribe website homepage (Submitted on June 9, 2013, by William Fischer, Jr. of Scranton, Pennsylvania.)